 Barrels By Smiley, a non-profit 501c3 organization is a distributing Center of Love by producing Smiles.

-Barrels By Smiley is created to carry out a simple mission, putting smiles on the faces of as many less fortunate children in the world as possible who are in need of help with basic schools supplies such as; book bags, notebooks, pencils, pens, uniforms and other needed necessities to attend school, starting in the island of Jamaica.
+Barrels By Smiley is created to carry out a simple mission, putting smiles on the faces of as many less fortunate children in the world as possible who are in need of help with basic schools supplies such as; book bags, notebooks, pencils, pens, uniforms and other needed necessities to attend school, starting in the island of Jamaica and the United States.
 Helping children to feel special, well equipped, positive, motivated, happy and inspired to attend school for the upcoming school year.
 So we on purpose make the extra effort to try and personalize each child book bag.
 All equates to Healthy Learning.